 Use a set of short fins like Zoomers to give you a little extra propulsion, especially when you're doing short fast sets like 8 to 20 x 25m, and when you're doing kicking sets.
 Be careful not to use them for the breaststroke because the fins will put too much stress on your knees.

-6. Build Strength With Stretch Cords
+6. Build Strength with Stretch Cords6 of 9

 Plan to work in four short-stretch cord sessions every week.
 Break down the stroke into its different movements: the front-end catch, full stroke, and backend push through.
 Log repetitions as well: 25 front-end catch, 50 full stroke, 25 push back finish.
 In all of this, focus on perfect form so you get the extra benefit of honing your technique while you're building swim-specific strength.
 Stand on pillows or a Bosu ball to build core stability too.

-7. Lengthen Tight Muscles
+7. Lengthen Tight Muscles7 of 9

 Tight ankles, shoulders, and hips limit your ability to get longer and smoother in the water.
 During your daily stretch routine, pay special attention to these key areas to achieve greater range of motion and, ultimately, longer distance per stroke.

-8. Visualize a Smooth Swim
+8. Visualize a Smooth Swim8 of 9

 Your imagination is a powerful training tool, yet it's often ignored.
 Spend a few minutes several times a week visualizing yourself being smooth and relaxed while swimming.